 Property ownership from a sole name into joint or multiple names

-- When changing a property from a sole name into joint or multiple names or simply adding more names to the deeds of a property this is the process a conveyancer may follow
+- When changing a property from a sole name into joint or multiple names or simply adding more names to the deeds of a property this is the process a conveyancer or property lawyer UK may follow:

 - Review the title deeds or a copy of the property deeds from the Land Registry to prepare for an equity transfer